 6. Poo-Pourri Pet-Pourri Litter Deodorizer Spray

-- Plant-Based Ingredients: Safe for cats and free from harsh chemicals
+- Plant-based ingredients: Safe for cats and home use

 7. IDEALHOUSE Cat Litter Box Enclosure Tall